All content © 2024 Sam Torode

 In college, I double-majored in Art and American Studies, and aspired to be a professional illustrator while writing on the side.
 After graduation, I worked as a book and magazine designer, and contributed illustrations and cartoons—as well as essays—to various publications.
 Two of my cartoons were selected for The Best Editorial Cartoons of the Year (2004 and 2006).

 As time went on, I focused less on art and more on writing.
 From 2003–2006 I wrote my novel, The Dirty Parts of the Bible.
-It’s a mashup of two inspirations: the ancient Jewish story of Tobias and Sarah (from the apocryphal Book of Tobit) and my grandparents’ stories of growing up in Texas during the Great Depression.
+It was a mashup of two inspirations: the ancient Jewish story of Tobias and Sarah (from the apocryphal Book of Tobit) and my grandparents’ stories of growing up in Texas during the Great Depression.

 Next, I found that I enjoyed reading philosophical books and “translating” their ideas into simple language, which led to a series of books paraphrasing classic authors like Epictetus, Marcus Aurelius, and Ralph Waldo Emerson.

-All of my books are self-designed.
-I put as much care into the physical appearance of a book as I do into the words.
+All of my books are self-designed, and I put as much care into the physical appearance of a book as I do into the words.
+My personal favorites are the Dirty Parts graphic novel and Living from the Soul: The 7 Spiritual Principles of Ralph Waldo Emerson.

-My favorites among my books are the Dirty Parts of the Bible: A Graphic Novel and Living from the Soul: The 7 Spiritual Principles of Ralph Waldo Emerson.
 Living from the Soul conveys the core insight of Emerson and other visionaries through the ages: We are all expressions of the universal, infinite soul.
 If we ground our identity in the soul and think, speak, and act from that center of awareness, our lives will flower.
 This is the message I want to spread in the world.

 I also enjoy singing and songwriting.
 I’ve performed Frank Sinatra tribute shows around Nashville, and recorded an album in 2015.
 My music page includes the songs I’ve written, some inspired by the Great American Songbook and others in a classic country vein (reflecting my two favorite musical genres).